yewstack/yew/website/docs/concepts/router.md

 #### Redirect

-`yew-router` also provides a `<Redirect/>` element in the prelude.
+`yew-router` also provides a `<Redirect />` component in the prelude.
 It can be used to achieve similar effects as the navigator API.
-The element accepts a
+The component accepts a
 `to` attribute as the target route.
-When a `<Redirect/>` element is rendered, it internally calls `navigator.push()` and changes the route.
+When a `<Redirect/>` is rendered users will be redirect to the route specified in props.
 Here is an example:

 ```rust ,ignore
 #[function_component(SomePage)]